Smart pointer: Shared pointers and weak pointers

-Because the implementation of shared_ptr uses reference counting, circular references are potentially a problem.
-A circular shared_ptr chain can be broken by changing the code so that one of the references is a weak_ptr.
+Because the implementation of std::shared_ptr uses reference counting, circular references are potentially a problem.
+A circular std::shared_ptr chain can be broken by changing the code so that one of the references is a std::weak_ptr.

-Multiple threads can safely simultaneously access different shared_ptr and weak_ptr objects that point to the same object.
+Multiple threads can safely simultaneously access different std::shared_ptr and std::weak_ptr objects that point to the same object.

 The referenced object must be protected separately to ensure thread safety.

-shared_ptr and weak_ptr are based on versions used by the Boost libraries.
+std::shared_ptr and std::weak_ptr are based on versions used by the Boost libraries.
 C++ Technical Report 1 (TR1) first introduced them to the standard, as general utilities, but C++11 adds more functions, in line with the Boost version.

 In Java, every object is effectively a shared reference, and the Java Virtual Machine (JVM) tracks object reachability.
 Rust has two kinds of shared pointers, std::rc::Rc (reference-counted, single-threaded) and std::sync::Arc (atomically reference-counted, thread-safe).